hlovatt/statmach/README.md

 (it detects when its input changes from 0 to 1 or vice versa and outputs a 1 if it does, otherwise a 0):

 ![Edge Detector State Diagram](media/EdgeDetectorStateDiagram.png)

+States are traditionally draw as circles and the initial state is marked with a double circle (shown in black).
+States traditionally have an identifier, because it is easier to follow what is happening if a state is uniquly identified.
+The identifiers are inside the circles representing the states.
+Actions are the arrows from one state to the next (shown in blue).
+Inputs that cause the action to be taken are above the line on the action annotation (shown in green).
+Outputs that result when the action is taken are below the line on the action annotation (shown in red).

 ```python
 Bit = enum.Enum('Bit', 'ZERO ONE')  # 1. & 2.
 Define the inputs (in this case also the outputs).